Accounting For Cryptocurrencies – The Complete Guide

 1. Changes in value

-Unfortunately, you can’t account for a cryptocurrency using the same criteria that apply to cash or cash equivalents.
+Unfortunately, you can’t account for a cryptocurrency using the same cash or cash equivalents criteria.

-On the surface, it appears to be the simplest method to account for cryptocurrency, but there are several issues with it.
+On the surface, it appears to be the simplest method to account for cryptocurrency, but it has several issues.

-Virtual currencies aren’t considered legal currency by most governments, and there has been little agreement or clarification on how digital assets should be regulated.
+Most governments don’t consider virtual currencies legal, and there has been little agreement or clarification on how digital assets should be regulated.

-Digital assets, unlike cash or a cash equivalent, are subject to wild fluctuations in value on a regular basis.
+Digital assets, unlike cash or a cash equivalent, are subject to wild fluctuations in value regularly.

 By definition, cash or a cash equivalent has an insignificant risk of fluctuation in its fair market value.